 such as "the spine," the Harpur Quad, the UU MarketPlace, the John Arthur Café, the

 patio at the Nelson A Rockefeller Center, the UU Bus Stop and the Hinman Quad (which

 is currently offline due to construction).

-Starting in fall 2020, the implementation of outdoor Wi-Fi has taken on a new meaning at Binghamton University as students, faculty and staff are now encouraged to socially distance as much as possible.
+In Fall 2020, the implementation of outdoor Wi-Fi took on a new meaning at Binghamton University as students, faculty and staff are now encouraged to socially distance as much as possible.
 The availability of outdoor Wi-Fi increases the ability of the Binghamton University community to follow this guidance during favorable weather.
 In addition, during the summer of 2020, additional outdoor Wi-Fi was installed at parking lots G-1 and M-2, M-3, M-4 and M-5 in order to give commuter students who would like to maximize social distance an additional option to do so while in their vehicles.

-Signage indicated those outdoor spaces that have been purposefully covered by ITS with Wi-Fi signal; these areas are also depicted on the included map.
+Signage has been installed in outdoor spaces that have been purposefully covered by ITS with Wi-Fi signal.
+These areas are also depicted on the included map below.
 Keep in mind, Wi-Fi technology uses radio waves as its transmission medium, so even though an area is not marked with a sign or on our map, it may still have incidental signal available from a nearby building, and you can feel free to make use of it!